illinois-cse/git-local-sp19/_episodes/03-create.md

 {: .language-bash}

-But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory within `planets` called `.git`:
+But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory within `planets` called `.git`.
+In our cloned repository, the .git folder is located at `/git-local-sp19/.git`:

 ~~~
 $ ls -a